CLI Tool

 module available List available module templates quickcode module available

-module remove Remove module from project quickcode demo modules remove
+project modules remove Remove module from project quickcode demo modules remove --module-name MyModule

 Security Features